argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 * *Majority vote (single-label questions)*: Labels can be aggregated using the most popular option, for which you will need to have at least 3 submitted responses.
 In the case of a tie, you can break it by choosing a random option.
 * *Majority vote (multi-label questions)*: If you are aggregating labels from a multi-label question, it would be more correct to calculate the majority vote per label.
 That means that for each label you need to check whether the majority of the annotators selected that specific label or not.
 * *Weighted majority vote*: You may decide to give some of your annotators more weight than others when aggregating labels so that their decisions count more than others.
 Some reasons to consider a weighted majority might be: because some annotators tend to have better agreement with ground truth annotations, they are experts or they represent the demographic target for specific questions.
 If you want to choose this option, first calculate a score from 0 to 1 for each annotator, then apply these weights to their responses.
 Finally, sum all the values and choose the option with the highest score.
 * *Train with disagreements*: If your labels are meant to solve highly subjective tasks, like sentiment analysis or abusive language detection, you may want to consider other options that preserve the natural disagreement between annotators during training.
-This is specially helpful to avoid diluting the feedback of minorities within your annotation team.
+This is especially helpful to avoid diluting the feedback of minorities within your annotation team.
 If you want to learn more about this approach, we recommend checking the different methods discussed in [Davani et al. (2021)](https://arxiv.org/pdf/2110.05719.pdf).

 ##### For numerical values: `RankingQuestion` and `RatingQuestion`

 * *Majority vote*: If a record has more than 2 submitted responses, you can take the most popular value (for `RankingQuestion`s the most popular rank, for `RatingQuestion`s the most popular rating) as the final score.
 In the case of a tie, you can break it by choosing a random option or the lowest / highest score.
-* *Weighted majority vote*: As explained [above](#for-labels-labelquestion-and-multilabelquestion), you may want to weight the responses of different annotators.
+* *Weighted majority vote*: As explained [above](#for-labels-labelquestion-and-multilabelquestion), you may want to weigh the responses of different annotators.
 In that case, calculate a score from 0 to 1 for each annotator, then apply these weights to their responses.
 Finally, sum all the values and choose the option with the highest score.
 * *Mean score*: For this technique, you can take all responses and calculate the mean score.
 * *Lowest / highest score*: Depending on how the question is formulated, you can take the `max` or `min` value.